jplag/JPlag/endtoend-testing/README.md

 ## References
 These elaborations provide basic ideas on how a modification of the plagiarized source code can look or be adapted.
-These code adaptations refer to a wide range of changes, from adding/removing comments to architectural changes in the deliverables.
+These code adaptations refer to various changes, from adding/removing comments to architectural changes in the deliverables.

 The following elaborations were used to be able to create the plagiarisms with the broadest coverage: